macpierce/Website/README.md

 # Website
-This is where I put code off my website.
+This is where I put misc code projects for my website.